epiglottis-cartilage/all_in_icmp_win/readme.md

 ~~download [WinDivert binary packages](https://reqrypt.org/windivert.html) extract the zip file.~~

 ## CONFIG

 Then you can config the filter with the file.
-For some case, you dnot need the part for IPv6
+For some case, you don't need the part for IPv6

 ## BROADCAST